SaijaGit/CSBproject1/README.md

 - Remove comment tags from index.html lines 132 & 134.

 Comment out the @csrf_exempt from the addView function:
--Comment out the line 14 in [views.py](./SecretNotesApp/SecretNotes/views.py)
+- Comment out the line 14 in [views.py](./SecretNotesApp/SecretNotes/views.py)